SAP-archive/byd-event-bridge/README.md

 Please use None Authentication for the Communication Arrangement.

 #### Channel Access Configuraiton
-* Create an External Service Integration using REST and a Communication Scenario for then channel access with SAP Cloud Application Studio, for example the service name as [SAPEntMsgAccess.wsid](https://github.com/B1SA/ByDEventBridge/tree/main/src/ByDEventBridge/EventConfig/ChannelCommunication/SAPEntMsg) and the communication scenario as SAPEntMsgAccess_CS.<br><br>
+* Create an External Service Integration using REST and a Communication Scenario for then channel access with SAP Cloud Application Studio, for example the service name as [SAPEntMsgAccess.wsid](https://github.com/B1SA/ByDEventBridge/tree/main/src/ByDEventBridge/EventConfig/ChannelCommunication/SAPEntMsg) and the communication scenario as SAPEntMsgAccess_CS.csd<br><br>
 The url of channel access is the uri obtained in step 2 for SAP Cloud Platform Enterprise Messaging.<br><br>
 * Create a Communication Arrangement for the Communication Scenaion(SAPEntMsgAuthCS) by right clicking the communicaiton scenrio, and select "Manage Communication Arrangement".<br><br>
 A communication system is automatically created on the creation of the communication scenario, therefore, it is unnecessary to create a communication system for the service by manual.
-For example, a communication system named SAPENTMSGAUTHCS-YCNOWIADY for communication scenario SAPEntMsgAuth_CS, YCNOWIADY as the prefix of my ByDEventBridge solution in Cloud Application Studio.<br><br>
+For example, a communication system named SAPENTMSGAUTHCS-YCNOWIADY is created for communication scenario SAPEntMsgAuth_CS, YCNOWIADY as the prefix of my ByDEventBridge solution in Cloud Application Studio.<br><br>
 Please use None Authentication for the Communication Arrangement.
 #### Configuration of EventPublicationChannel for SAP Cloud Platform Enterprise Messaging
 ![EventPublicationChannel_SAP_Ent_Msg](resources/EventPublicationChannel_SAP_Ent_Msg.png)